aakashgenani/backend-exercises/README.md

 # backend-exercises
-This repository contains the homework exercises for Backend Programming with Python
+This repository contains the homework exercises for Backend Programming with Python for review